How the Bitcoin Blockchain Was Used to Track Down DNC Email Hackers

 According to the indictment, the 12 suspects used bitcoin during the 2016 election period to buy the dcleaks.com domain, which was later on used to post emails pilfered from the Hillary Clinton campaign.
-The group also paid for the server in Malaysia that hosted the site using Bitcoin, and purchased a Virtual Private Network (VPN) using the same pool of funds.
+The group also paid for the server in Malaysia that hosted the site using Bitcoin, and used VPN providers to purchase one using the same pool of funds.

 The suspects, who allegedly worked for the Russian Main Intelligence Directorate of the General Staff (GRU) unit, specialized in cyber-security operations that obtained invaluable documents through computer intrusions.
 They were apparently involved in large-scale operations designed to sway the U.S. presidential election, and hacked emails of volunteers and employees connected to the Hillary campaign, including its chairman’s.

 Using the alias Guccifer 2.0, the Russian hackers contacted a U.S. reporter and gave him access to the stolen files on the dcleaks.com site, leading to widespread news coverage.
 The compromising information is believed to have had an indirect impact on the elections.

 Tracing Transactions Back to the DNC Hacker Group Was Easy